oracle-livelabs/oml/oml/adv-notebooks-options/adv-notebooks-options.md

 	![Oracle Machine Learning home page](images/homepage-examples.png)

 2. Navigate to the **OML4Py Classification DT** example template notebook.
-You can search for the notebook by typing in keywords in the search box on the upper right corner of the page.
+You can search for the notebook by typing in the name in the search box on the upper right corner of the page.
 Click on the grey box around the notebook.
 This highlights the notebook and enables the **Create Notebook** button.
 Click **Create Notebook**.

 	![Create Notebook](images/classification-dt-example.png)

 3. The Create Notebook dialog opens.
 The Name field displays the same name as the template with the suffix `(1)`.
 You can edit this name.
 In this example, we will retain the auto-generated name `OML4PY Classification DT (1)`.
 Click **OK**.

-	> **Note:** In the Project field, the current user, project and workspace is selected by default.
+	> **Note:** In the Project field, the current user, project, and workspace is selected by default.
 You have the option to choose a different project or a workspace by clicking the edit icon here.

 	![Create Classification DT notebook from example template](images/create-notebook-classification.png)